 How could they—and how can we—turn fear to faith?
+How can we find hope in hard times?
 One way is to remember where we came from.
 If only the Hebrews had looked back upon the miraculous way that God freed them from slavery.
 If only we can focus our attention on God’s miraculous rescue of us when, by the blood of our Passover Lamb Jesus, we were saved!

 - Read Deuteronomy 31:8; 1 John 4:18; Romans 8:28.
 Re-read Exodus 14:12-14.

 - What do you learn about fear and God’s love from these passages?